 Default sequence of Tool Offset Measure procedure:

--Machine will descend towards sensor with probe speed and when sensor gets activated, machine will stop and ascend to safe height.
+-Machine will descend towards fixed tool sensor with Speed value and when sensor gets activated, Z axis will retract for Switch Click Distance and measure tool offset again at Low speed value.
+Machine will stop and ascend to safe height.

 -Software will set new tool offset value